Interested in Writing for Carolina Parent?

 - Titles and/or related professional or educational experience;

 - Contact information such as phone numbers and websites.

 It is Carolina Parent's policy not to provide copies of articles to sources to review prior to publication.
 To verify information in an article, you can read back what a source has said or summarize and ask if that is correct.
 If you are at all unclear or unsure about something a source has said, be sure to ask for clarification.

 Note: Writers are not allowed to accept gifts, tickets or gratuities in connection with an assignment for Carolina Parent.

 At a minimum, writers must turn in copy that is free of grammatical and spelling errors.
 Read your piece through for content, context and flow, and then read it again for spelling and grammar.
 Read it backwards to catch typos.

 Write clearly and concisely, without extraneous or duplicative information.

 Tip: Read the article out loud to see if it flows well and sounds natural.

-Except for a few minor exceptions, we follow the Associated Press Stylebook first and Webster's New World Dictionary second.
-AP style is what newspapers use; it is different from Chicago style or what you were taught in English class.
+We follow Associated Press style in nearly all cases, with some exceptions (headline style and "says" instead of "said," for example), and refer to Webster's New World Dictionary as a secondary resource.
+We will provide all writers with our style sheet.
 Please look up how to reference names, addresses, ages, dates, professions and titles, composition titles and any other information you are unsure about.

 We reserve the right to edit your work.
 If more than basic copy editing is required, we will share an edited version with you as time allows; however, this is not always possible.
 We may not use your work in the future if excessive changes are necessary.